-The Cap, Upside Participation Rate and Trigger Rate may limit positive Index returns (e.g., limited upside).
-You may earn less than the Index returns due to the Cap, Upside Participation Rate or Trigger Rate.
+The Cap, Upside Participation Rate, and Trigger Rate will limit positive Index returns (e.g., limited upside).
+You may earn less than the Index returns with a Cap, Upside Participation Rate, or a Trigger Rate.

 - The gain for a Term of an Indexed Strategy with a Cap is limited to the Cap.
-For example, if the Index return over the Term is 16% and the Cap for the Strategy is 10%, the gain for the Term is limited to 10%. - The gain for a Term of an Indexed Strategy with an Upside Participation Rate is limited by the Upside Participation Rate.
+For example, if the Index return over the Term is 16% and the Cap for the Strategy is 10%, the gain for the Term is limited to 10% - The gain for a Term of an Indexed Strategy with an Upside Participation Rate is limited by the Upside Participation Rate.
 For example, if the Index return over the Term is 16% and the Upside Participation Rate for the Strategy is 75%, the gain for the Term is limited to 12% (75% of the increase in the value of the Index). - The gain for a Term of an Indexed Strategy with a Trigger Rate is limited to the Trigger Rate.
 For example, if the Index return over the Term is 16% and the Trigger Rate for the Strategy is 11%, the gain for the Term is limited to 11% (the Trigger Rate).

-The Downside Participation Rate, Buffer or Floor will limit negative Index returns (e.g., limited protection in the case of market decline).
+The Buffer or Floor will limit negative Index returns (e.g., limited protection in the case of market decline).
 For example:

-- The loss for a Term of an Indexed Strategy with a Downside Participation Rate is limited by the Downside Participation Rate.
-For example, if the Index return over the Term is -18% and the Downside Participation Rate is 50%, the loss for the Term is limited to 9% (50% of the negative Index change). - The loss for a Term of an Indexed Strategy with a Buffer is limited to the portion of the loss which exceeds the Buffer.
+- The loss for a Term of an Indexed Strategy with a Buffer is limited to the portion of the loss which exceeds the Buffer.
 For example, if the Index return over the Term is -18% and the Buffer is 10%, the loss for the Term is limited to 8% (the amount that exceeds the Buffer). - The loss for a Term of an Indexed Strategy with a Floor is limited to the Floor.
-For example, if the Index return is -18% and the floor is -10%, the loss for the Term is limited to -10% (the maximum loss under the Floor).
+For example, if the Index return is -18% and the floor is -10%, the loss for the Term is limited to 10% (the maximum loss under the Floor).